kartograph/kartograph.org/docs/kartograph.js/symbols.md

     // remove all symbol groups
     map.removeSymbols();

 ## Clustering Map Symbols

-To activate the symbol clustering you need to add two things to the symbol config: the name clustering technique (either ``k-means`` or ``noverlap``) and a function that aggregates data objects.
+In some cases where you have too many symbols to show, it makes sense to cluster symbols in order to preserve the overall readability of the map.
+To activate clustering you need to add two things to the symbol config: the name of clustering technique (either ``k-means`` or ``noverlap``) and a function that aggregates data objects of the grouped symbols.
 See [this map](/showcase/clustering) for demonstration.

     function sumVisits(cities) {